damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

    with the account.
 Switch 2FA back on and save login credentials in 1password.
    * [ ] Robert/Jacob/Ernst: upon manager's request (typically 4 weeks after blocking
-     the Google account), transfer owned documents from Google Drive to manager, and delete the Google account.
+     the Google account), transfer owned documents from Google Drive to manager, and delete the Google account. (automatically disables Drive access)
 * [ ] Robert/Jacob/Ernst: Disable team member in Slack.
 * [ ] People Ops: Remove former team member from TriNet and payroll if applicable.
 * [ ] People Ops: Reach out to former team member to identify and retrieve any company